solana-labs/solana/book/src/validator-stake.md

 ```

 The rewards lamports earned are split between your stake account and the vote account according to the
 commission rate set in the vote account.
+Rewards can only be earned while the validator is up and
+running.
+Further, once staked, the validator becomes an important part of the network.
+In order to
+safely remove a validator from the network, first deactivate its stake.

 Stake can be deactivated by running:
 ```bash